snej/nimdbx/README.md

 But yes, this is really just a thin Nim shell around the libmdbx C library.

+### License

+NimDBX is released under the Apache 2 license.

+However, libmdbx itself is under the OpenLDAP Public License -- see `vendor/libmdbx/LICENSE`.

 ## The Data Model

 - A **database** is contained in a regular file (normally wrapped in a directory.)